Hakeem Olajuwon: Franchise player (1987–1993)

-The Rockets finished the 1990–91 season with a record of 52–30 under NBA Coach of the Year Chaney.
+Citing Olajuwon's unhappiness with the franchise's management, he was the subject of trade rumors during the 1990 offseason.
+A Los Angeles radio station cited an unknown source which claimed that Olajuwon requested a trade to the Lakers, which would have sparked a block-buster trade package where the Rockets receive James Worthy, Byron Scott and A.C.
+Green.
+However, Rockets owner Charlie Thomas denied any trade to the Lakers was in discussion.
+He added that if Olajuwon were to be traded, he would be heading to the Eastern Conference.
+Olajuwon ultimately stayed with the Rockets, who finished the 1990–91 season with a record of 52–30 under NBA Coach of the Year Chaney.
 Olajuwon averaged 21.8 points per game in 1990–91, but due to an injury to his eyesocket caused by an elbow from Bill Cartwright, did not play in enough games (56) to qualify for the rebounding title.
 Otherwise, he would have won it for a third consecutive year, averaging 13.8 a game (league leader Robinson averaged 13.0 rpg).
 He also averaged a league-leading 3.95 blocks per game.
 However, the Rockets were swept in the playoffs by the LA Lakers.

 The following season was a low point for the Rockets during Olajuwon's tenure.
 They finished 42–40, and missed the playoffs for the first time in Olajuwon's career.
 He missed two weeks early in the season due to an accelerated heartbeat.
 Despite his usual strong numbers, he could not lift his team out of mediocrity.
 Since making the Finals in 1986, the Rockets had made the playoffs five times, but their record in those playoff series was 1–5 and they were eliminated in the first round four times.
 Following the season, Olajuwon requested a trade in part because of his bad contract; his salary was considerably low for a top center, and his contract specifically forbade re-negotiation.
 He also expressed displeasure with the organization's efforts to surround him with quality players.
 He felt the Rockets had cut corners at every turn, and were more concerned with the bottom line than winning.
 Management had also infuriated Olajuwon during the season when they accused him of faking a hamstring injury because of his unhappiness over his contract situation.
 His agent cited his differences with the organization as being "irreconcilable", and Olajuwon publicly insulted owner Charlie Thomas and the team's front office.
 With the 1992–93 season approaching, a reporter for the Houston Chronicle said that Olajuwon being dealt was "as close to a sure thing as there is."